2022 Update: It's arrived! A device long requested by Ring customers has hit the shelves and can be picked up here.

 You can also use Alexa Guard in the US to get notified if Alexa picks up the sound of broken glass.

 As home break-ins are becoming an increasing norm globally, it's a smart idea to equip yourself with a capable security system.
 Ring provides you an assortment of home security devices but sadly doesn't offer glass break sensors.

 These can be great to have if you're leaving your home and would like to get security alerts when someone is trying to break into your house.

-For Alexa users, you can now use Alexa Guard (only in the US region) to act as a wireless glass break sensor.
+For Alexa users, you can also use Alexa Guard (only in the US region) to act as a wireless glass break sensor.
 If Alexa discerns the sound of glass breaking, it will immediately notify you so you can take proper action.

 What is Alexa Guard?

 Amazon is releasing new features every day for Alexa, and that now includes security.
 That means this virtual assistant can now act as your virtual security guard, hence the name – Alexa Guard.